thinkocapo/replay/README.md

 ## TODO
 PI
+-
-- test flask_prep virtualenv and make all
+- Makefile - make event_to_sentry
-- database path in .env
+- parameterize sql queries

 - use pk optionally again or decommission the endpoint their, in favor of Go script
-- parameterize sql queries
 - update README
 - golang scripts, see README